 They might have included the description of him by the artist Sean Keating: “Roger Kiely was about the best and finest man I ever knew.
 A few years ago I went to look for him in County Cork.
 I found him a poor school-teacher in a poor little school near Kanturk.
 I asked him about the others and found that death, poverty and America had claimed them – the Unknown Soldiers.”
 (BMH Witness Statement 505). – Jack Lane

 Roger’s father John Kiely was a native of Feenagh, Co.
 Limerick, and taught in Cullen School.
 He married a local girl, Elizabeth O’ Keeffe in 1884 and they lived in Mullaghroe .
 Roger was born on June 4th 1896 at Molloghroe, one of eleven children .
 He married another teacher, Hanoria Buckley of Rathduane in 1922 .
 Roger later became a teacher and was a principal of the Boys School in Cullen from 1938 to 1961 (his wife was the girls principal from 1938-1960).
 He had a great interest in the Irish Language and in Irish music and formed a school band.
 He was a member of Sean Moylan’s famous Flying Column.
 He founded a fife and drum band in Cullen.
-He edited and got the poems of Dónal Ó Conchúr published.
+He also edited and got the poems of Dónal Ó Conchúr published.
+He passed away on April 9th 1967 at Lislehane, Cullen.
 He was Dermie Kiely’s father .

 There were some nice stories on Roger on the Cullen National School website.

 The picture is a part of a large painting, the famous ‘The Men of the South’ – by Sean Keating, which hangs in the Crawford Art Gallery in Cork.